rahul15-manch/Cost-Efficient-RAG-Application/README.md

 ### Evidence Coverage

-Measures how much retrieved context supports the query.

-Only when both metrics exceed configurable thresholds does generation proceed.
+Measures how much retrieved context supports the query.Only when both metrics exceed configurable thresholds does generation proceed.
 Otherwise:

 ```text